WMarc1/stage_dataleon/README.md

 # stage_dataleon

-To launch the projet:
-  npm run dev
+To launch the project: npm run dev